pat/thinking-sphinx/v4/common_issues.md

 <h3 id="multiple">Running multiple instances of Sphinx on one machine</h3>

 You can run as many Sphinx instances as you wish on one machine - but each must be bound to a different port.
-You can do this via the `config/thinking_sphinx.yml` file - just add a setting for the port for the specific environment using the mysql41 setting (or port for pre-v3):
+You can do this via the `config/thinking_sphinx.yml` file - just add a setting for the port for the specific environment using the mysql41 setting:

 {% highlight yaml %}
 staging: